bbrighttaer/rcrs_ddcop/README.md

 ## Agent Communication
 The communication layer used by the agents in the experiments rely on the AMQP RabbitMQ broker.
 Follow the [official installation guide](https://www.rabbitmq.com/docs/download) to set the broker up locally.
-We found it easier to use the Docker image for our experiments.
+We found it easier to use the Docker image of RabbitMQ for our experiments.
 We used the [Python client library (Pika)](https://www.rabbitmq.com/tutorials/tutorial-one-python) in this repo.